bvic23/VinceRP/README.md

 ```

 ###throttle
 `throttle` operator buffers an item from the stream and wait for the time span specified by the timeout parameter to expire.
-If another item is produced from the sequence before the time span expires, then that item replaces the old item in the buffer and the wait starts over.
+If another item is produced from the sequence before the time span expires, Then that item replaces the old item in the buffer and the wait starts over.
 If the due time does expire before another item is produced in the stream, them that item is observed through any subscriptions to the sequence.

 ```swift
 // Define a reactive stream variable with a starting value of 0